Maison Le Nid - Moulin-à-Vent Rochegrés 2021

 About the wine:

 Precise and delicate, yet true to the character of the vintage, which lacks a touch of roundness on the palate.
-It’s well-made but lacks the expression of a specific terroir.
+It is well-made but lacks the expression of a specific terroir.

 About the estate:

-The dynamic and friendly Lardet family—Delphine, Jocelin, Stéphane, and their father—has lived up to our expectations with wines that have matured beautifully in recent vintages (the barrels have aged…).
-More refined, yet without losing any of their power, the wines assert themselves with authority.
-Unfortunately, the estate was not spared the harsh weather conditions that affected the region.
+The dynamic and friendly Lardet family—Delphine, Jocelin, Stéphane, and their father—has lived up to our expectations with wines that have reached greater maturity in recent vintages (the barrels have aged…).
+More refined, yet without losing their power, the wines assert themselves with authority.
+Unfortunately, the estate has not escaped the harsh weather conditions that affected the region.
 Yields are low but of the highest quality.
 Wine lovers should act quickly while waiting for the 2018s, which were still aging during our visit.

 Guide Hachette des vins